frend/frend.co/README.md

 The JavaScript written to enhance these components has been purposefully left with as little abstraction as possible.
 While we bundle scripts into ready-to-use plugins, it's also important that the source files can remain a clear reference for those interested in stepping through each of the methods.
 We hope this helps other developers in uncovering the steps involved in making the components more accessible.

+## Testing
+Our thanks go to [BrowserStack](https://www.browserstack.com/) for providing us with an open-source account.

 ## Platform
 Frend is powered by [Jekyll](http://jekyllrb.com) and served directly from the [frend/frend.co Github repository](https://github.com/frend/frend.co) thanks to [Github Pages](https://pages.github.com/).